oda-hub/code-of-conduct-for-developers/README.md

 Any developer, internal or external, can submit pull requests and contribute to code.

-But each of the components, currently represented by one or more projects in **oda-hub**, will have one or more maintainers, responsible for:
+But each of the components, currently represented by one or more projects in **oda-hub**, will have one or more maintainers.

-* quickly review pull requests.
-If maintainer is systmatically not available, it can be considered to add/or replace maintainers
+* maintainers will make **reasonable effort to review pull requests quickly, and will be welcoming to contibutors and understanding to user issues**.
+If maintainer is systmatically not available, it can be considered to add/or replace maintainers, if maintainer agrees.
+* maintainers are not **obliged to perform developments addressing user issues**.
+This function is regulated separately with contractual obligations of the maintainers.
-* efficiently coordinate agree with other maintainers to act as quickly as a single responsible maintainer would.
+* maintainers will **efficiently coordinate agree with other maintainers** to act as quickly as a single responsible maintainer would.
 If not achievable, and not resolved to the detriment of development, maintainer collective must be  revised
-* if different maintainers have irreconcilable differences but want to continue maintaining, they should produce their own forks, possibly in the oda-hub organization
+* if different maintainers have irreconcilable differences but want to continue maintaining, they **should produce their own forks**, possibly in the oda-hub organization

-* maintainers will review pull requests as soon as possible, but are not obliged to perform developments addressing user issues.
-This function is regulated separately with contractual obligations of the maintainers.

 ## FAQ